You will find a selection of smaller works listed for sale on FELT but to purchase the works listed below please contact me directly.

 $155 NZ

-Stained glass, copper foil, lead-based solder, reclaimed rimu timber
+Stained glass, copper foil, lead-based solder, reclaimed totara

 Popping a green space in to an urban environment to improve urban spaces.
 To stop the sprawl taking over our productive land we need to use our urban space better.
 It can be done!